 Our work in the Royal Devon and Exeter Hospital

-We’ve been providing books and stories to the Royal Devon and Exeter Hospital, Exeter since 2015 – to date we’ve given children here over 5,000 books.
+We’ve been providing books and stories to the Royal Devon and Exeter Hospital, Exeter since 2015, and to date we’ve given children here over 5,000 books.

-Serving the needs of a wide area, much of which is rural, the hospital treats many children who have often travelled a long way.
-There’s every chance they haven’t arrived with a fully packed bag, so families can be relieved to find a wonderful array of books to help distract and comfort their child in a moment of crisis.
+Serving the needs of a wide area, much of which is rural, the hospital treats many children who have often travelled a long way, meaning they can find themselves far away from home.
+There’s every chance they haven’t arrived with a fully packed bag, so families are often relieved to find a wonderful array of books to help distract and comfort their child in difficult moments.

 “I have just spent 2 nights in the RD&E children’s ward in Exeter with my 15-month old daughter and felt compelled to let you know what an amazing thing it was to find one of your bookcases filled to the brim with fab books!Mum of a young patient